vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/Troubleshooting.md

 ### "minikube service list" is not showing me blockchain url.

 Run ```minikube service client-0-ethrpc``` to fetch the url.
 You can also use ```kubectl port-forward svc/client-0-ethrpc 8545:8545``` in case you want to use a particular port number.

+If your issues are not addressed above | feedback | suggestions, [please raise a ticket](https://github.com/vmware-samples/vmware-blockchain-samples/issues)